McConnell freezes during news conference, prompting colleagues' concern

 The top Senate Republican eventually returned to handle questions, but not before arousing the concern of his colleagues.
 A McConnell aide later said he "felt lightheaded and stepped away for a moment."

 McConnell, 81, was discussing the Senate's progress on the National Defense Authorization Act when he ceased speaking.
 Barrasso asked him, "You OK, Mitch?"
 He asked if the Republican leader wanted to return to his office and helped McConnell away from the podium.
-Sen. John Thune, the second-ranking Senate Republican, took over the press conference.
+Sen. John Thune, the second-highest ranking Republican in the Senate, took over the press conference.

 When McConnell returned to the podium a short time later, reporters asked what happened, and whether his sudden break in his remarks was related to his injury earlier this year, when he suffered a concussion from a fall.